deepsquare-io/workflow-catalog/workflows/blender/README.md

 This guide provides a summary of how we designed and implemented the workflow to run Blender on the DeepSquare Grid.

+## Usage

+Fill the `s3` fields.
+Your S3 bucket should contain a `.blend` file.
+Then submit the workflow.

 ## Design

 We structured the workflow as follows: